 Having that set amount in your account automatically reduces the risk of chasing your losses because it takes a little time, thought and effort to top-up most online accounts with popular deposit methods.
 Bank transfers, for instance, can often take 1-3 working days to deposit.

 Most other methods are instant, but the majority of bookies and casinos have deposit caps which means you can’t exceed each deposit option’s maximum.
-Whether your poison of choice is sports betting, table games or pokies you are well catered for with online bookies or online casinos.
+Whether your poison of choice is sports betting, table games or slots you are well catered for with online bookies or online casinos.

 So whether you decide to play online or at a bricks and mortar casino or the local pub’s pokie repertoire, go in with a plan of attack and a budget.
 Stick to that budget.
 Leave your bank and credit cards at home to remove temptation and don’t gamble to escape the problems in your life: gamble for fun.